Problems of POP

 It is true that the programs created using POP can be extremely efficient and high-performance, but the main problem is the maintenance.
-Some other problems includes the followings,
+Some other problems include the followings,

 - Insecure data, if we declare a variable before main function then it can be accessed freely from any function present in the program.